Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Experiments

-We further demonstrate the performance of our algorithms on a high-dimensional task from nuclear fusion: quantifying uncertainty in plasma dynamics.
-The plasma data was recorded from the DIII-D tokamak, a nuclear fusion device operated by General Atomics (\cite{luxon2002design}).
+\textbf{Fusion datasets:} We further evaluate the methods on a high-dimensional task from nuclear fusion: quantifying uncertainty in plasma dynamics.
+Recently, there has been increasing interest in applying machine learning to prediction and control tasks in the area of nuclear fusion \cite{chung2020offline, char2019offline, mehta2020neural}.
+The plasma data in this paper was recorded from the DIII-D tokamak, a nuclear fusion device operated by General Atomics \cite{luxon2002design}.
 Plasma dynamics during fusion reactions are highly stochastic and running live fusion experiments is costly.
-Hence, practitioners use this dataset to learn a dynamics model of the system, for various purposes such as learning a controller to optimize reaction efficiency and stability (\cite{fu2020machine, boyer2019feedback, boyer2019real}).
+Hence, practitioners use this dataset to learn a dynamics model of the system for various purposes, such as controller learning to optimize reaction efficiency and stability \cite{fu2020machine, boyer2019feedback, boyer2019real}.
 There are 10 scalar target signals to model in this dataset (full list in Appendix~\ref{app:fusion_exp_details}), each describing a particular aspect of the current state of plasma.
 For each signal, the input features are 468 dimensional.
 We do not apply \textit{MAQR} on this dataset because of the high computational costs and statistical challenge associated with nonparametric density estimation in high dimensions.
-Appendix~\ref{app:fusion_exp_details} provides more details on the data and experiment setup.
+Appendix~\ref{app:fusion_exp_details} provides more details on the dataset, experiment setup, and hyperparameters.

+\textbf{Analysis of Results:} Figure~\ref{fig:uci_table_figure} displays average calibration-sharpness for all 8 UCI datasets and adversarial group calibration for the first 5 UCI datasets (alphabetical order). \textit{MAQR} produces the best average calibrated models on 7 of the 8 UCI datasets, and adversarial group calibration also indicates that \textit{MAQR} tends to achieve the lowest calibration error across \textit{any} random subgroup of \textit{any} size with more than one point (6 out of 8 datasets).
+Excluding \textit{MAQR}, \textit{Interval} and \textit{Cali} achieve competitive average calibration and adversarial group calibration on 7 out of 8 UCI datasets.
+Notably, \textit{SQR} tends to produce the sharpest predictions across all datasets (often at the cost of worse calibration), which is not surprising following the discussion in Section~\ref{sec:metrics}.
+Lastly, we also note that \textit{Interval} and \textit{Cali} tend to be less brittle compared to \textit{SQR} and \textit{mPAIC}, which incur major failures in some cases (e.g. \textit{mPAIC} in Kin8nm, \textit{SQR} in Naval).